There are a number of reasons an employee might want to take time off work.

 Sometimes known as ‘dependant leave’, employees do have an entitlement to take time off to deal with unexpected problems with close family members or ‘dependants’.

 You don’t have to pay the employee for this type of leave and there is no set amount of time, as each situation is different.
-1-2 days is considered reasonable.
+1-2 days are considered reasonable.

 Doctor or dentist appointment